• Skip to primary navigation

 Why It's Great

-You don’t need a Bank of America account to apply for the BankAmericard® Secured Credit Card, but you do get many of the same benefits.
-Fraud protection and easy account management through Bank of America’s mobile app make this card stand out from others with no annual fee.
+You don’t need a Bank of America account to apply for the BankAmericard® Secured credit card, but you still get Bank of America benefits with this secured card.
+Benefits include fraud protection and easy account management through Bank of America’s mobile app.
+Even better, the card doesn't come at the cost of annual fee, like many similar secured credit cards charge.

 Pros & Cons